Roshanshafiha/code_assessment/question_1/README.md

 Q1.1.ipynb jupyter notebook contains the answer for question 1.1

-q1.2_slurm folder has bash scripts for the question 1.2
+q1.2_slurm folder has bash scripts for the question 1.2.
+The submit_job.sh is the main script that runs tash_a.sh and task_b.sh.
+This script has

 Question 1.3 answer :